 4.1.
 Invoices issued by EP shall be payable within 30 days of the invoice date.

 4.2.
-Training fees will be charged 50% on booking, and 50% on completion of each event.
+For in-house courses, fees will be charged 50% on booking, and 50% on completion of each event.

 5. Cancellation Fees